 • Get bi-annual dental check-ups

-To conclude, a dental fistula is a lump filled with pus and it occurs for various reasons.
+A dental fistula is a lump filled with pus and it occurs for various reasons.
 Despite it being painless in most cases, it does not mean it is a benign condition.
 Dental fistula sufferers are at high risk of developing several life-threatening illnesses.

 Hence we recommend getting immediate dental care to address the puss-filled pimple-like bumps on their gums for their wellbeing.